ripple/ripple-data-api/README.md

 ### account_offers_exercised [/account_offers_exercised{account}{startTime}{endTime}{timeIncrement}{descending}{reduce}{limit}{offset}{format}]
 Returns a list of offers excercised for a given account.
 Providing a time increment or reduce option results in a count of transactions for the given interval or time period.

++ Maximum returned results : 500

 #### POST

 + Parameters
     + account (string) ... valid ripple address
-    + startTime (string, optional) ... any momentjs-readable date
+    + startTime (string, optional) ... any momentjs-readable date, defaults to 30 days before endTime
-    + endTime (string, optional) ... any momentjs-readable date
+    + endTime (string, optional) ... any momentjs-readable date, defaults to now
     + descending (boolean, optional) ... defaults to false
     + limit (integer, optional) ... limit the number of responses
     + offset (integer, optional) ... offset by n transactions for pagination